 - in the case of opposite sex marriage, the marriage would be regarded as valid in the party's country of domicile

 Types of Marriage

-You can be married in either of two ways in Scotland - by a religious ceremony or a civil ceremony:
+You can be married in either of two ways in Scotland - by a religious or belief ceremony or by a civil ceremony:

-A religious marriage, whether Christian or non-Christian, may be solemnised only by a minister, clergyman, pastor, priest or other person entitled to do so under the Marriage (Scotland) Act 1977.
+•A religious or belief marriage may take place anywhere and may be solemnised only by a minister, clergyman, pastor, priest or other person approved to do so under the Marriage (Scotland) Act 1977.

-A civil marriage may be solemnised only by a registrar or an assistant registrar who has been authorised by the Registrar General for that purpose.
+•A civil marriage may take place in a registration office or at any place agreed between the registration authority and the couple and may be solemnised only by a registrar or an assistant registrar who has been authorised by the Registrar General for that purpose.

 How and when to give notice

 You can each obtain a marriage notice form, and information about fees, from any registrar of births, deaths and marriages in Scotland.
 In most cases you can get the address of your local registrar from the telephone directory.

 Each of you must complete and submit a marriage notice, along with the required documents and the appropriate fee, to the registrar for the district in which the marriage is to take place.